peter-campos/fogofwar-summary/README.md

 - 🔍 Game search with **semantic similarity** — finds games even with approximate or partial titles using vector embeddings
 - 📊 Per-game dashboard with **market data** (owners, price, reviews) sourced from Steam and SteamSpy
 - 📺 **Twitch viewership analytics** — live viewer counts, top streamers, and tag trends
-- 💬 **Reddit sentiment analysis** — community activity, post volume, and sentiment scoring per game
+- 🎮 **IGDB community data** — user and critic ratings, similar games, and official screenshots per game
 - 🤖 **AI-generated insights** — Groq LLM synthesizes market and community signals into a concise founder-facing brief
 - 💡 **RAG chat interface** — ask natural language questions about any game; answers are grounded in aggregated data stored in pgvector
 - 🎯 **Genre-level dashboard** — trending genres with global sentiment and market overview, refreshed every 6 hours